ham2k/polo.ham2k.com/content/en/docs/polo-features/maps/index.md

 title: "Mapping Requirements and FAQ"
 linkTitle: "Mapping"
 weight: 100
-description: >-
-     The basic requirements to take advantage of the QSO map for an operation
+description: The basic requirements to take advantage of the QSO map for an operation
 ---

-## Mapping - What you need and FAQ

 The QSO map is a very popular feature.
 There are some basic requirements to produce this map:

 * Your location,